rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

 The load average is the work the system is doing.
-The three numbers show the load averages for the last minute, 5 minutes, and 15 minutes, respectively.
+The three numbers show the load averages for the last minute, 5 minutes, and 15 minutes respectively.
 A load average of `1` reflects the full workload of a single processor on the system.
 A load of `2` on a system with two CPUs means that those CPUs were working at maximum.
 On a